 To enable or disable specific rules entirely, simply click on the toggle to turn the rule on and off.

-You can choose how you want to define the severity of a rule if a violation should be detected.
-More serious violations can flagged as an error, while others are simply tagged as warnings in the results summary.
+You can choose how you want to define the severity of a rule, should a violation be detected.
+More serious violations can be flagged as an error, while others are simply tagged as warnings in the results summary.